Corporate Governance Report

 xiv.
-The Board should ensure the existence of a person or department (according to the size and complexity of the business, the nature of its operations and the risks it faces) responsible for the Company’s internal audit.
-This audit, conducted for the evaluation and auditing of the Company’s internal controls, corporate governance processes and risk management, should be independent and objective, and have clearly defined reporting lines.
+The Board should ensure a person or department (according to the business’s size and complexity, the nature of its operations and the risks it faces) responsible for the Company’s internal audit.
+This audit, conducted for evaluating and auditing the Company’s internal controls, corporate governance processes, and risk management, should be independent, objective, and have clearly defined reporting lines.

 xv.
-The Board’s Audit Committee will be made up by qualified and highly-experienced members and should exercise its functions in a transparent and independent manner.
+The Board’s Audit Committee will be made up of qualified and highly-experienced members and should exercise its functions transparently and independently.

 xvi.
 The Board should establish appropriate procedures to ensure the external auditors’ independent and effective performance.